Arriving in Tarifa

 With time to spare before Roly pickup, I stopped for a glass of white wine at SAS Le Wiz, with tables spilling onto the pavement.
 I sat outside, people-watching and waving back at friendly locals who honked or smiled as they passed.
 That easy, open warmth is exactly what I love about this neighbourhood.

 When I picked up Roly, he looked beyond cute; fresh, fluffy, and full of post-spa confidence.
-Back at the Airbnb, I finished a few last client tasks and meetings, cooked sirloin steak with potatoes and broccoli, and later unwound.
+Back at the Airbnb, I finished a few last client tasks and meetings, cooked sirloin steak with potatoes and broccoli, and later unwound in the Airbnb jacuzzi.
 A perfect Monday, equal parts productive and peaceful.

 Tuesday.
 Quiet Streets & Hot Tub Evenings

 It was one of those deep-focus days with my laptop and music playlists, the digital nomad flow in full swing.
-By evening, I ordered Indian takeaway from Indian Nepali Swad (comfort food, done right) and, to top off the night, sank into the Airbnb’s hot tub.
-After a long workday, it was the perfect mix of productivity and pause.
+By evening, I ordered Indian takeaway from Indian Nepali Swad (comfort food, done right) and, to top off the night, enjoyed round 2 of the Airbnb’s jacuzzi.
+Such a touch after a long workday.
 Perfection.

 Wednesday.
 Shopping Streets, Salon Days & City Buzz